mate-academy/react_todo-app-loading-todos/checklist.md

       active: ‘active’,
     };
     ```
-1. Show only `NewTodo` form if todos array is empty.
+x Show only `NewTodo` form if todos array is empty.